pksurferdad/knative-microservices/README.md

 Some things to note about the Knative service deployment:

-* The deployment is using Hashicorp Vault to maintain secrets and we can include the `broker_url` variable in the vault
+* The deployment is using Hashicorp Vault to maintain secrets and we can include the `broker_url` variable in vault
 * The `minScale` annotation is set to `3` which indicates we want 3 load balanced services to run continuously.
 This is desirable to handle concurrent requests hitting the Knative service.
-Knative Serving also has the ability to scale up services based on Serving's built in [autoscaling](https://knative.dev/docs/serving/autoscaling/) capabilities.
+Knative Serving also has the ability to scale up services based on Knative Serving's built in [autoscaling](https://knative.dev/docs/serving/autoscaling/) capabilities.

 ```
 apiVersion: serving.knative.dev/v1